anh0001/stcm-assistive-nav/docs/stcm_planner_llm_semantic_graph.md

 # STCM Planner: LLM From Semantic Graph

-This guide shows how to drive the 2D RViz simulation from a semantic graph JSON.
+This guide shows how to drive the 2D RViz simulation from an STCM JSON graph.

-## 1) Generate or locate a semantic graph
+## 1) Generate or locate an STCM graph

 If you already have a graph, note its path and skip this step.